Baylus/flatten-ring/entities/info.md

 Provides Iframes for most of the dodge, except for a little bit at the end of the movement.

 I will be using a linear decay to the speed, despite it not making as much kinetic sense as a logarithmic curve.
+Actually, I am not even going to be decaying it, so it will really be difficult to see, but I just need this thing working.